29 Best Art Galleries and Museums in Singapore

 3. National Gallery in Singapore

 An amazing building that houses the largest collection of southeast Asian art in the world, it’s not surprising that it took ten years to build, collate and open.

 It’s not just an art gallery either, there are fantastic restaurants and bars to sample here too.

-Singapore Art Museum
+4. Singapore Art Museum

 This beautiful building started out in life as the first Catholic school in Singapore, the St Joseph’s Institution.
 Nowadays it is an ever-changing collection of some of the best in southeast Asian contemporary art.

-Red Dot Design Museum in Singapore
+5. Red Dot Design Museum in Singapore

 This museum can trace its roots back to Germany where it was founded, in Essen, in the 1950s.
 Its flagship museum is still there.
 This is a completely modern, glass and steel museum, whose main focus is on contemporary design.